 A guardianship is a legal procedure in which one person has been appointed by a court to serve as the guardian of another person and to act on behalf of that person and/or his or her property.
 The person placed under a guardian is called the ward and may be a minor, an incapacitated adult or an adult who has voluntarily asked for a guardian to act on his or her behalf.

 A trust is any arrangement in which property is transferred so it can be administered by a trustee for the benefit of another person.
 Trusts are not typically filed with the Clerk of Courts, but certain petitions are filed with the Probate Department.
 These include petitions to change the nature of the trust or to address any adversarial issues regarding the trust.

 Please note that, as stated in Probate Rule 5.030 of Florida Rules of Court, "Every guardian and every personal representative, unless the personal representative remains the sole interested person, shall be represented by an attorney admitted to practice in Florida."
 The Clerk’s Office cannot, by law, offer legal advice or assist in preparing legal forms.
-We also are prevented from providing any legal forms except for one, the Petition for Disposition of Personal Property, which we discuss below.
 If you need legal advice, you may want to consider speaking with an attorney.

 |Guardianship of the Person & Property||$400.00|

 |Additional fee for certification||$2.00|